michael-hoon/mso-esa-2d/README.md

 - `Dockerfile.mrp_calculations`: Dockerfile for the mrp_calculations.py script.
 - `docker-compose.yml`: Docker Compose configuration file.
 - `Images`: Folder to store images for the README file.

+# Frontend Interface

+For the purposes of displaying the Exploded demand results from the MRP calculations, we have decided to opt for Tableau as a Front-end Interface.

+## 1. Connecting Azure Database to Tableau Frontend

+To connect to a Tableau frontend interface, first install [Tableau Desktop](https://www.tableau.com/products/desktop/download).
+On the tab below, select the Microsoft Azure Database option for uploading of data.
+Connect to the instance by entering the details of the server admin.

 ## Contributing